Chicago Med: Reviews

 On Metacritic, season 1 has a weighted average score of 52 out of 100 based on 17 reviews, indicating "mixed or average" reviews.
-Rotten Tomatoes reported that 50% of critics have given the season 1 of the show a positive review based on 26 reviews, with an average rating of 5.52/10.
+Meanwhile, Rotten Tomatoes reported that 50% of critics had given the first season of the show a positive review, based on 26 reviews, with an average rating of 5.52/10.
 The site's critics consensus reads, "While adding nothing new to the established medical procedural formula, Dick Wolf's Chicago Med hits its familiar beats forcefully enough to satisfy a few genre enthusiasts."